 Currently, Dr. Wong is involved in developing Project-Based Learning curricula for middle and high schools in US, Mainland China, and Hong Kong.
 She is an active advocate of the Maker Movement.
 Not only is EDNova Academy an official affiliate of the Maker Camp created by the Make Media – the founding organization of the Makers Faire, she is also co-organizing an international conference with the National Library of China, the Shenzhen Library of Technology and Sciences, the Guangzhou Public Library, and the Wuhan University Library to promote Makerspaces in Libraries to administrators, teachers, students, and the general public in China.
 Furthermore, she is the organizer and developer of the ITIE 2016 international Makerspace: Design & Create contest.

 Dr. Wong resides in Belmont, CA. She firmly believes in giving back to her alma maters, the community, and paying forward globally.
 She is a volunteer scholarship reader and interviewer for UC Berkeley and UCLA’s freshman and transfer classes.
-She also serves on the Board of Directors at the Evergreen Education Foundation, a non-profit organization aims to enhance educational opportunities for middle and high school children in rural China.
+She is also a reviewer for the American Invitational Mathematics Examination (AIME).
+On top of her active involvement with her alma maters and the Mathematics communities, Dr. Wong also heavily involves in non-profit work.
+She currently serves on the Board of Directors at the Evergreen Education Foundation, a non-profit organization aims to enhance educational opportunities for middle and high school children in rural China.

 Wilson Chan, M.S.E.

 Director of Content – Engineering, Technology, & Computer Science